 In line with the Department of Education Attendance Policy, attendance data is recorded every day.
-If your child is going to be absent please notify their teacher each day that they are absent either verbally, by written notification, via class dojo, or by sending a text message to 0438 942 354, the school's message you system.
+If your child is going to be absent please notify their teacher each day that they are absent either verbally, by written notification, via class dojo, or by sending a text message to 0438 942 354, the school's MGM OutReach message system.